jqnatividad/qsv/docs/whirlwind_tour.md

 > :warning: **NOTE:** The `tee` command reads from standard input and writes to both standard output and one or more files at the same time.
-We do this so we can create the `sample.csv` file we need for the next step, and pipe the same data to the `qsv table` command.
+We do this so we can create the `sample.csv` file we need for the next step, and pipe the same data to the `qsv table` command.<br/>Why create `sample.csv`?
+Even though qsv is blazing-fast, we're just doing an initial investigation and a small 10-row sample is all we need to try out and compose the different CLI commands needed to wrangle the data.

 Erk.
 Which country is `sv`?
 What continent?
 No clue, but [datawookie](https://github.com/datawookie) has a CSV file called `country-continent.csv`.